cpswarm/SimulationOrchestrator/README.md

   -Dorchestrator_user=orchestrator (User of the Simulation Orchestrator) -Dot_data_folder=/home/cpswarm/Desktop/ot/  (folder used by the Optimization Tool, if run by the SOO) - optional - it can be empty for test
   -Dros_folder=/home/cpswarm/Desktop/test/src/emergency_exit/src/ (Folder used for the ROS package to start the first simulation) - optional - it can be empty for test
-  -Dmonitoring=true (indicates if the monitoring GUI has to be used, monitoring the evolution of the optimization) -Dgui_enabled=false (indicates if the GUI has to be used during the simulations) -Dtask_id=emergency_exit (ID of the task AKA the name of the package) -Dparameters="" (indicates the parameters to be used in the simulations)
+  -Dgui_enabled=false (indicates if the GUI has to be used during the simulations) -Dtask_id=emergency_exit (ID of the task AKA the name of the package) -Dparameters="" (indicates the parameters to be used in the simulations)